ryanwelcher/block-developer-cookbook/README.md

 git clone git@github.com:ryanwelcher/block-developer-cookbook.git
 ```

-Run any of the following scripts to scaffold a recipe and then follow the tutorial in either the Readme or at [https://blockdevelopercookbook.com/](https://blockdevelopercookbook.com/)
+Run any of the following scripts to scaffold a recipe and then follow the tutorial in either the Readme or at [https://blockdevelopercookbook.com/](https://blockdevelopercookbook.com/).
+The content of the tutorials on the website is also provided in the README for each scaffolded plugin.

 | Script                                 | Recipe                                                                                                       |
 | -------------------------------------- | ------------------------------------------------------------------------------------------------------------ |